(816) 421-5200

 Competent criminal defense also may involve plea bargaining

 During the pre-trial phase of Federal criminal defense, there is also time to negotiate plea bargains.
-But keep in mind that the reasonableness of the prosecution’s offers will be dependent upon the work put in by your attorney ahead of the negotiation process.
+But keep in mind that the reasonableness of the prosecution’s offers will depend upon the work put in by your attorney ahead of the negotiation process.
 Prosecutors are, by nature, competitive, and do not lay down on the job.
 So unless your attorney has thoroughly prepared, and can show a prosecutor that parts of the government’s case are subject to attack, an optimal plea offer will likely never be forthcoming.

 During the pre-trial process of Federal criminal defense, keep a detailed record of all prior plea bargains, and discuss these with your attorney.
 Always request plea offers in writing.
 You can save money and time by making sure your trial attorney explains to you all plea bargains offered, for it is often the best possible outcome.
 But understand that the best plea bargains are offered to the clients of those attorneys who have put in the most pre-trial preparation, and can provide legal and factual bases supporting the suggestion that the prosecutor must bargain away a case, rather than risking a complete loss at a later trial.
 In other words, a good defense attorney can make a prosecutor feel that they have as much to lose as the defendant.